Don’t get caught unprepared on the roads this Family Day long weekend.

 - Put down the phone

 Limit distractions and put the phone in the trunk if you can’t resist the temptation.
-Pull over at a rest stop to refresh and check the phone.
+Pull over at a rest stop to stretch your legs and check in.

 This long weekend take care when getting to where you want to go because it’s about more than just keeping your car insurance rates low, it’s about arriving at your destination safely.